ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

      *     if (t != null)
      *       System.out.println(t);
      *   }
-     * }}</pre>
-     *
-     * @param r the runnable that has completed
-     * @param t the exception that caused termination, or null if
-     * execution completed normally
+     * }
      */
     protected void afterExecute(Runnable r, Throwable t) { }

     /**
      * Method invoked when the Executor has terminated.
-Default
-     * implementation does nothing.
-Note: To properly nest multiple
+Default implementation does nothing.
+Note: To properly
-     * overridings, subclasses should generally invoke
-     * {@code super.terminated} within this method.
+     * nest multiple overridings, subclasses should generally invoke super.terminated within this method.
      */
     protected void terminated() { }

     /* Predefined RejectedExecutionHandlers */

-    /**
-     * A handler for rejected tasks that runs the rejected task
-     * directly in the calling thread of the {@code execute} method,
-     * unless the executor has been shut down, in which case the task
-     * is discarded.
-     */
     public static class CallerRunsPolicy implements RejectedExecutionHandler {
         /**
-         * Creates a {@code CallerRunsPolicy}.
+         * Executes task r in the caller's thread, unless the executor has been shut down,
+         * in which case the task is discarded.
          */
-        public CallerRunsPolicy() { }

-        /**
-         * Executes task r in the caller's thread, unless the executor
-         * has been shut down, in which case the task is discarded.
-         *
-         * @param r the runnable task requested to be executed
-         * @param e the executor attempting to execute this task */ public void rejectedExecution(Runnable r, ThreadPoolExecutor e) {
+        public void rejectedExecution(Runnable r, ThreadPoolExecutor e) {
             if (!e.isShutdown()) {